 Bullrunning appears in 17th and 18th century chronicles together with the presence of foreigners and the first concerns on the excessive drinking and dissolute behavior during the event.
 The Giant's Parade was created by the end in the mid of the 19th century.
 The first official bullring was constructed in 1844.

 Here is a schedule of these year's ceremonies that are held from July 6 to 14.
 The "run" started because bulls to fight in the evening were kept in off-site corrals, and had to get from point A to point B. Good overview article in Newsweek.

 I did not know that some of the group was planning to get up at 4:00 am to drive over from San Sebastian, Donostia in Basque, and I went along.

 This was quite a journey for me.
 The Sun Also Rises startled, rattled, and rocked my college world.
 And now I was making my way through the endless sea of red and white, looking for the sophisticates of Jake and Lady Brett, only to find hordes and hordes of drunk English college boys.

-My friends and I didn’t even try to see the actual run, but went to the bull ring, where they enter.
-I stopped to buy a panuelo rojo and sash, which was a small thrill.
+My friends and I didn’t even try to see the actual run, but went to the bullring, where they enter at the end of the three minute run.